Rich and creamy, homemade honey mustard dressing is so good on salads or as a dip for chicken strips or nuggets.

 Make It Your Own

-- If you’re not a fan of mayo, substitute plain yogurt.
+- Healthy switch: If you’re not a fan of mayo or would like to reduce the fat calories in this recipe, substitute plain Greek yogurt.

-- Only have one kind of mustard in the fridge?
-That’s just fine, use what you have.
-A whole grain mustard will work too, if you don’t mind a little more texture in your dressing.
-Keep in mind that each of these substitutions will slightly change the flavor.
+- Mustard substitutions: If you only have one kind of mustard in the fridge, that’s just fine, use what you have.
+A whole grain mustard will work if you don’t mind a little more texture in your dressing.
+Keep in mind that any substitution will slightly change the flavor.

 - Rather have a vinaigrette for your salads?
 Try my honey mustard vinaigrette or red wine vinaigrette.

-- If you love the honey mustard combination, be sure to try my honey mustard chicken marinade or baked honey mustard chicken (you’ll love the sauce!).
+- More honey mustard recipes: Be sure to try my honey mustard chicken marinade or baked honey mustard chicken (you’ll love the sauce!).

 Go ahead and make the honey mustard dressing ahead of time.
 It keeps well.